-Reem N. Hashad is a research agricultural economist in the Food Assistance Branch in the Food Economics Division.
-Her research focuses on food assistance, food security, and health—in the United States and developing countries.
+Reem N. Hashad is a research agricultural economist in the Food Assistance Branch in the Food Economics Division of USDA’s Economic Research Service (ERS).
+Her research interests include food security and food assistance—in the United States and developing countries.

 Ph.D., Economics, University of Illinois at Chicago, 2021 M.A., Economics, University of Illinois at Chicago, 2017 M.A., Economics, American University in Cairo, 2014 B.A., Economics, American University in Cairo, 2012

 American Economic Association Association for Public Policy Analysis and Management Economic Research Forum